-Breakouts Around Your Mouth?
-What They Mean & What You Can Do
+Breakouts and Acne Around Your Mouth?
+Here’s What It Means and What You Can Do

-What to do: Does this diet sound familiar to you?
-Don’t worry, we’re not suggesting you bid farewell to your beloved fries and buffalo wings for good (unless you wanted to, of course).
-Store facial wipes in your purse—like Garnier Clean+ Purifying Oil-Free Cleansing Towelettes—and use them around your mouth after a meal to remove any hard-to-see oil-clogging residue.
-Also, sneak in some more fresh fruits and vegetables into your diet.
-It may not help with your acne, but it’s never a bad idea to incorporate healthy options!
+What to Do: Don’t worry, we’re not suggesting you bid farewell to your beloved fries and buffalo wings for good (unless you want to, of course).
+Instead, we recommend storing facial wipes like the Garnier Clean+ Purifying Oil-Free Cleansing Towelettes in your purse to carry with you at all times.
+Use them around your mouth after a meal to remove any hard-to-see oil-clogging residue.

 Another potential cause of mouth-centric breakouts?
 Your fluctuating hormones.
-If your pimples are appearing around your mouth during that time of the month, it could be a clear sign that your hormones are slightly out of whack.
+If your pimples are appearing around your mouth during your period, it could be a clear sign that your hormones are slightly out of whack.

-What to do: You can’t do much about your period, menopause, or puberty, but there are ways to help reduce the appearance of pimples due to hormonal fluctuations.
-“There are certain prescription medications we like that help balance the body in these instances,” says Dr. Bhanusali.
-“I also suggest patients don’t overdue it on the exfoliation during this time.
-Many times, patients start using harsh scrubs and brushes to try to compensate for the new lesions but they have the opposite effect and can make things worse!”
-If your pimples are really unsightly, try to cover them up with a full-coverage concealer, like Dermablend Quick-Fix Concealer.
-The concealer stick is super portable, so you can carry it with you on-the-go with ease.
+What to Do: According to Dr. Bhanusali, there are certain prescription medications that can help balance the body in these instances.
+“I also suggest patients don’t overdo it on the exfoliation during this time.
+Many times, patients start using harsh scrubs and brushes to try to compensate for the new lesions, but they have the opposite effect and can make things worse!”
+This means to keep your skin-care cleansing gentle and use a soft foaming wash like the Properly Clean Facial Cleanser by Go-To or the CeraVe Acne Foaming Cleanser.